 The problem is that obviously true sentences of fictional discourse seem to lead into outright contradictions.
 Of course, there are several ways to avoid the contradictions.
 One of them consists in rejecting the principles (EG) and (PP).
 By this move, one blocks the inference from “Pegasus is a flying horse” to “There are flying horses” and “Pegasus exists”.
 Indeed, some logicians, notably proponents of Free Logics, take this path.
 (See Hintikka 1959, Lambert 1983 and 1991, Leonard 1956.)

-Another way to avoid the contradictions would be simply to reject the sentence “Pegasus is a flying horse” (and, in general, all alleged predications about fictitious objects) as false.
+Another way to avoid the contradictions would be simply to reject the sentence “Pegasus is a flying horse” (and, in general, all alleged predications about fictitious objects) as false or untrue.
 This radical solution, however, fails to do justice to the widespread intuition that there is a difference in truth-value between “Pegasus is a flying horse” and, say, “Pegasus is a flying dog”.

 A third attempt to resolve the problem is what may be called “the story-operator strategy”.
 According to the story-operator strategy, we have to interpret sentences of fictional discourse as incomplete.
 A complete rendition of, for instance,